Watts-James/Watts-James.github.io-TechComm/README.md

 3. Paste your **markdown formatted resume** inside of index.md
 4. Write a description for your file commit
     * This is important for *Distributed Version Control* as highlighted in Etter's book.
-    * This is also the minimum basis of 'Basic Functional Documentation' discussed in *Modern Technical Writting*
+    * This is also the minimum basis of 'Basic Functional Documentation' discussed in *Modern Technical Writing*
 5. Finally, Commit your file by pressing **Commit new file**.

 #### **Configuration File**